Chewning History, Family Crest & Coats of Arms

 - Origins Available:

 Chewning is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Chewning family lived in Somerset.
-The family was originally from the area of Cheux, near Carne, Normandy, and it from a reference to this location that the name derives.
+The family was originally from the area of Cheux, near Carne, Normandy.
+Alternatively, the name could have been from Eu in Normandy, commonly called la Ville d'Eu.